GonzalezSanchez/GIS-Certificates/README.md

 ---

-*Created and maintained by Álvaro González Sánchez*
+*Created and maintained by Álvaro González Sánchez — [Connect on LinkedIn](https://www.linkedin.com/in/gonzalezsanchez/)*